phantomzone-org/phantom/compiler-tests/otc/README.md

 }
 ```

-The actual program must be within the main function of the main.rs file.
+The actual program must be within the `main` function of the `main.rs` file.

-Inputs are declared with the Input struct, where the individuals fields of the struct are the inputs.
+Inputs are declared with the `Input` struct, whose individual fields are the inputs.

 ```rust
 #[repr(C)]